 Nanostructured Materials Processing, Additive Manufacturing

 Nanostructured materials are those materials that have some critical dimension on the order of 100 nanometers or less.
-Our current work focuses on the use of mechano- and sonochemistry to form functionalized silicon nanoparticles with interesting optoelectronic properties.
+Our current work focuses on the use of mechano- and sonochemistry to form functionalized nanoparticles with interesting properties.
 Through manipulation of the particle size, surface functionality, and defect structures, the properties of these nanoparticles can be controlled and tuned for specific applications such as nanoparticle expression vectors, photodynamic therapy agents, battery electrodes, 3D printing, and light harvesting.
 The images below illustrate how photo luminescent silicon nanoparticles that have been formed and functionalized in Reactive High Energy Ball Milling (RHEBM) can be inkjet printed onto flexible substrates.

 Wright, J., and B.S.
 Mitchell “Power Law Modeling of Acoustic Cavitation Erosion: The Hemispherical Pit Model,” J Phys D: Appl Phys, DOI: 10.1088/2399-6528/ab0a17, 3:3, 035014 (2019).

 Wang, H., Z. Xu, M.J.
 Fink, D. Shchukin, and B.S.
 Mitchell, “Functionalized Silicon Nanoparticles from Reactive Cavitation Erosion,” ChemComm, DOI: 10.1039/C4CC06991A, 51(8), 1465 - 1468 (2015).